ginkgo-project/ginkgo/CONTRIBUTING.md

 inside any kernel module like cuda/hip/omp/reference) as this creates circular dependencies between the `core` and the backend library.
 With this in mind, our CI contains a job which checks if such a circular dependency exists.
+These checks can be run manually using the `-DGINKGO_CHECK_CIRCULAR_DEPS=ON` option in the CMake configuration.

 For example, when creating a new matrix class `AB` by combining existing classes `A` and `B`, the `AB::apply()` function composed of invocations to `A::apply()`